The issues that can arise can generally be summed up as “Is it working?"

-So to make things quicker and easier, we’ve developed a simple 3-step system that helps you identify if your Cloudflare is working.
+As part of our R&D (research and development) activity at Selesti, we’ve developed a simple 3-step system that helps you identify if your Cloudflare is working.
 You can see it in action below with this 20 second clip! (or screenshot if you're using AMP)

 (note: we've since redesigned this tool, so it might look a little different!)

 Behind the scenes